Computational Analysis of Digital Communication

 Deadlines

-• If you want to have your poster printed by us, you need to submit it via mail as PDF to p.k.masur@vu.nl on Thursday, the 14th of December 2023 (at 24.00 latest).
+• If you want to have your poster printed by us, you need to submit it via Canvas on Thursday, the 12th of December 2024 (at 18.00 latest).
 We need the Friday to actually print them.

 • You can choose to print it yourself later, but unfortunately, we won’t be able to reimburse you then.